tomasphn/spaceship_screen/README.md

 5. Use this project as a landing page for your portfolio website or any other website!

 ## Credits
-This project is based on the [Ruby2D Player Select Screen Tutorial](https://www.youtube.com/watch?v=sWsD_r_DQ4c), with refactoring and enhancements by Tomas Palpallatoc.
+This project is based on the [Ruby2D Player Select Screen Tutorial](https://www.youtube.com/watch?v=sWsD_r_DQ4c).
+Original assets were created by [CDmir](https://opengameart.org/users/cdmir) on [OpenGameArt.org](https://opengameart.org/content/asteroids-game-sprites-atlas).
+Refactoring and enhancements by Tomas Palpallatoc.